 As an immediate high-priority issue, Fujitsu is setting quantitative targets to reliably create significant numbers of female managers, while promoting activities to achieve these targets.

-In more specific terms, we are selecting people from the leadership level of our female employees and, in coordination with the relevant workplace, management level, HR division, and the Diversity Promotion Office, establishing and implementing training programs appropriate for these individuals as candidates for promotion.
+In more specific terms, we are selecting female employees who are or team leaders and, in coordination with the relevant workplace, management level, HR division, and the Diversity Promotion Office, establishing and implementing training programs appropriate for these individuals as candidates for promotion.
 For other levels of employees, we also hold workshops and events to encourage them to review their careers and envision their future career path.
 We are also planning and implementing networking events as opportunities to receive fresh encouragement from others.
 Furthermore, to help our female employees improve their self-esteem and enhance job satisfaction, we hold forums for all our female employees and giving publicity to role models.
-Starting in FY 2011, as a new effort, we are setting up "diversity mentors" who will support the personal and career development of our female employees from a different standpoint than their immediate supervisors.
+Starting in FY 2011, we have been setting up "diversity mentors," selected from the ranks of upper level female managers, who will support the personal and career development of our female employees from a different standpoint than their immediate supervisors.

-Note that we use the same recruitment standards regardless of gender with respect to promotion of managers.
+Note that we use the same recruitment standards regardless of gender with respect to promotion of managers at Fujitsu.

 Scene from the Female Leadership Development Program